MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 :::image type="content" source="media/about-boards/product-backlog.png" alt-text="Screenshot of Azure Boards, Product Backlog":::

 ### Sprints support Scrum processes with a sprint backlog and taskboard

 Open the [**Sprints**](../sprints/assign-work-sprint.md) hub to access a team's filtered view of work items based on a specific iteration path, or sprint.
 From your backlog, you can assign work to an iteration path by using drag-and-drop.
-You can then view that work in a separate *sprint backlog*.
-Use to implement Scrum practices.
+Implement Scrum practices by interacting with a backlog list or card-based taskboard.

 :::image type="content" source="media/about-boards/taskboard.png" alt-text="Screenshot of Azure Boards, Task Board":::

 ### Queries provide custom filtered work item lists and charts

-Access the [**Queries**](../queries/view-run-query.md) hub to define filter critera using a query editor.
+Access the [**Queries**](../queries/view-run-query.md) hub to generate custom lists of work items.
 Queries support the following tasks:
 - Find groups of work items with something in common.
-- List work items for the purposes of sharing with others or doing bulk updates.
-- Triage a set of items to organize or assign.
+- Triage work to organize, prioritize, or assign to a team member or sprint.
+- Perform bulk updates.
+- View dependencies or relationships between work items.
-- Create status and trend charts that you then can add to dashboards.
+- Create status and trend charts that you can optionally add to dashboards.

 #### Backlog hierarchy